August 3, 2017

 Life, as we know it, is a process with no definite destination.
 It is essentially a journey of growth and development, and each of us will embark on different paths that lead to different outcomes.
 There are, of course, similarities that our individual journeys share with another; bound by the unconscious.
-However, According to Individuation, each of us go through 4 different stages of life during our lifetime.
+However, according to Individuation (and when look towards the 12 archetypes), each of us go through 4 different stages of life during our lifetime.
 These stages are…

 The Athlete stage, the Warrior stage, the Statement stage, and the Stage of the Spirit.